 When we get stressed our body releases increased levels of stress hormones.

-Part of the reason for this is because we haven’t evolved much since caveman times, when stress meant a need for ‘fight or flight’.
-Our bodies adapted to store the extra energy somewhere it is easy to access – your middle.
-Not particularly helpful in today’s world!
+Part of the reason for this is because in biological terms, we haven’t evolved much since caveman times, when stress meant a need for ‘fight or flight’.
+Both of these activities envolve energy expenditure XXXX

 If you feel that stress is an issue for you, here’s a short exercise you can try to help you get some clarity around your stress and what you can do to help manage it.

-· What is the cause of my stress? (thoughts, people, events, finances)
+- What is the cause of my stress? (thoughts, people, events, finances)

-· How do I respond to stress? (become tense / irritable, overeat, worry, etc.)
+- How do I respond to stress? (become tense / irritable, overeat, worry, etc.)

-· How much of the stress am I in control of?
+- How much of the stress am I in control of?
 If you can identify the stressors you do have control over, then you can decide what needs to change (e.g. avoiding the stressor) What do I not have control over, but could react to differently?

-· What strategies can I implement to overcome this stress?
+- What strategies can I implement to overcome this stress?
 Can I get someone to help me?